OlfaHal/OlfaHal/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on a DL project
 - 🌱 I’m currently learning PyTorch for Deep Learning
 - 👯 I’m looking to collaborate on Youtube
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with aa
-- 💬 Ask me about ...
+- 💬 Ask me about anything
 - 📫 How to reach me: LinkedIn : https://www.linkedin.com/in/olfa-halila-7ba845182/ / WhatsApp : +4917677914113
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: aa
 -->